 The three enlisted men at right wear the M1908 pattern summer service uniforms and the M1887 pattern sun helmets.
 All three men are armed with 1903 Springfield Rifles and

-the left and right wear double sets of collar discs.
-While I have never seen this method of wearing collar discs in person my assumption is that one "U.S." disc was worn on each side
+left and right wear double sets of collar discs.
+While I have never seen this method of wearing collar discs in person my assumption is that one "U.S." disc was worn on each side along

-right also wears a single campaign ribbon.
+also wears a single campaign ribbon.

-British manufacture.
+manufacture.
 He wears three campaign ribbon and wears mounted pattern gauntlets.

 10 Inches by 7 3/4 Inches